Marine Mammal Commission

 Hawaiian Islands False Killer Whale

 The false killer whale (Pseudorca crassidens) is a large member of the dolphin family (the delphinids) found in tropical, subtropical and warm temperate waters worldwide.
 The name reflects a similarity with the shape of killer whale skulls, but the two species are not closely related genetically.
-The Main Hawaiian Islands (MHI) insular population is a small, discrete population, or stock, that lives exclusively in MHI nearshore waters.
-The number of false killer whales in this population has declined in recent decades, likely due to interactions with fisheries, to just less than 170 individuals.
+In Hawaiian waters, there are three populations of false killer whales: the Northwestern Hawaiian Islands population, the pelagic population, and the endangered main Hawaiian Islands (MHI) insular population.
+The number of false killer whales in the MHI insular population has declined in recent decades, likely due to interactions with fisheries, to less than 170 individuals.
 This population was listed as endangered under the Endangered Species Act (ESA) in 2012.

 False killer whales